RegisSalesRA/RegisSalesRA/README.md

 - I am from Brazil
 - Living in fortaleza-CE
-- Always prepared to face new challenges and always giving my best as i can🏻
+- Always prepared to face new challenges and always giving my best
 - I have worked with python since 2020
 - No fear to get new challenges